-The Longwood University Police Department, located in the Dorrill Dining Hall on the Longwood University campus, The LUPD supports the University's mission of developing citizen leaders who are prepared to make positive contributions for the common good of society.
+The Longwood University Police Department is located in the ground floor of Dorrill Dining Hall.
+The LUPD supports the University's mission of developing citizen leaders who are prepared to make positive contributions for the common good of society.
 We contribute to this mission by working to provide a secure community environment while supporting the academic experience of Longwood University.
-The LUPD includes Police Patrol Operations, Investigations, Crime Prevention, and the Office of Camera Security.
+The LUPD includes Police Patrol Operations, Investigations, Crime Prevention, Security, and Police Administration.

-LUPD provides police protection to the campus community.
-LUPD jurisdiction includes, but is not limited to, a core campus of two hundred one acres and over seventy seven buildings, Longwood Managed Housing locations and some non-campus properties.
-Fully staffed LUPD employs 15 full time, and several part time, sworn and commissioned police officers, all with comprehensive arrest and investigative powers.
-All LUPD officers receive mandated Department of Criminal Justice Services (DCJS) training through the state criminal justice programs and specialized training in such areas as crime prevention, AED/CPR, first aid, firearms, evidence gathering, cultural diversity, defensive tactics, substance abuse recognition and sexual assault issues.
-Officers are required to attend a minimum of forty hours of in-service training biannually to maintain their certification.
+LUPD primary jurisdiction consists of a core campus of two hundred one acres and over seventy-seven buildings, Longwood Managed Housing locations and some non-campus properties.
+Fully staffed LUPD employs 15 full time, and several part time, sworn police officers, all with comprehensive arrest and investigative powers.
+All LUPD officers attend a Virginia Department of Criminal Justice academy and complete the same training as municipal officers.
+Many of our officers receive specialized and/or advanced training in such areas as crime prevention, AED/CPR, first aid, firearms, evidence gathering, cultural diversity, defensive tactics, substance abuse recognition and sexual assault issues.
+Officers are required to attend a minimum of forty hours of in-service training biannually to maintain their law enforcement certification.
+LUPD officers patrol the campus, off campus properties, and residence hall areas twenty-four hours a day, seven days a week as well as provide coverage for special events.

 LUPD officers have the authority to enforce all regulations and laws, both of the University and the Commonwealth of Virginia.
-LUPD works closely with the Farmville

-Police, Prince Edward Sherriff Office, Hampden-Sydney Campus Police, Virginia Alcohol Beverage Control (ABC), and the Virginia State Police.
-LUPD has concurrent jurisdiction with the Town of Farmville via a memorandum of understanding and is able to enforce state laws both on and off campus and allows complete assistance between the agencies investigating crimes.
-Additionally, the Farmville Police Department notifies Longwood University of criminal activity by students at noncampus locations whether recognized student organization sites or not.
-Most LUPD officers are also sworn as deputy sheriffs by the Prince Edward County Sheriff giving them full law enforcement authority throughout the County of Prince Edward.
+LUPD works closely with the Farmville Police, Prince Edward Sherriff Office, Hampden-Sydney Campus Police, Virginia Alcohol Beverage Control (ABC), and the Virginia State Police.
+LUPD has concurrent jurisdiction throughout the Town of Farmville via a memorandum of understanding, and is able to enforce state laws, including full powers of arrest, both on and off campus and allows complete assistance between the agencies investigating crimes.
+Additionally, the Farmville Police Department notifies Longwood University of criminal activity by students at non-campus locations whether recognized student organization sites or not.
+Many LUPD officers have also been sworn-in as deputy sheriffs by the Prince Edward County Sheriff, giving them full law enforcement authority throughout the County of Prince Edward.